microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraServicePrincipalOwnedObject.md

 bbbbbbbb-1111-2222-3333-cccccccccccc
 ```

+This command retrieves an object owned by a service principal.

-The first command gets the ID of a service principal by using the [Get-EntraServicePrincipal](./Get-EntraServicePrincipal.md) cmdlet.
+- `-ObjectId` - Specifies the ID of a service principal.
-The command stores the ID in the $ServicePrincipalId variable.

-The second command gets the owned objects of a service principal identified by $ServicePrincipalId.

 ### Example 2: Retrieve all the owned objects of a service principal